 With Thrive Leads I didn’t have to do this.
 As soon as installed it, it was ready to be used.
 Since I have the experience of using list building plugins in the past, it didn’t take me too long to figure out how to create forms and place them within my blog posts.
 For each form it literally took me about 10 minutes at the most to create.

 As far as for a beginner, it may take a little longer, but there are many videos you can watch that will show you step by step on how to set up your opt in forms.

 This review just scratched the surface of leveraging this list building plugin within your wordpress blog.
 You can also pick which pages or posts these forms can show up on, save forms as templates, provide multiple fields in each form, and much more..

 I highly recommend this plugin because of its ease of use, diversity and support that you will receive when you first purchase it.

-I also want to remind you that if you purchase Thrive Leads through my links, I will get a percentage of the sale for these are my affiliate links.
+I also want to remind you that if you purchase Thrive Leads through my affiliate links, I will get a percentage for each sale.

 Grab this list building plugin